echolabsdev/prism/docs/core-concepts/text-generation.md

 Under the hood we use Laravel's [HTTP client](https://laravel.com/docs/11.x/http-client#main-content).
 You can use this method to set [retries](https://laravel.com/docs/11.x/http-client#retries) e.g. `->withClientRetry(3, 100)`.

+`usingProviderConfig`

+This allows for complete or partial override of the providers configuration.
+This is great for multi-tenant applications where users supply their own API keys.
+These values are merged with the original configuration allowing for partial or complete config override.

 ## Response Handling

 The response object provides rich access to the generation results: